Senior Program Manager

 - Act as project manager for contracts and/or grants, ensuring clearly defined team roles, on time and on-budget deliverables, and delivery of quality products.
 CSH expects project managers to foster a work environment based on quality teamwork, mutual accountability, and high quality performance.

-- Provide system transformation analysis and support to government partnerships across homeless, healthcare, criminal justice, family and youth, veterans, and supportive housing partners and providers.
+- Provide system transformation analysis and support to government partnerships across homeless, healthcare, criminal justice, family and youth, veterans, and supportive housing partners across multiple systems that work with people who benefit from supportive housing.

-- Provide consulting services on CSH projects to support various teams and clients including HRSA, local and state governments and providers.
+- Provide consulting services on CSH projects to support various teams and clients that includes national, state and local governments and community-based human services providers.

 How we work: